Term (logic)

-In mathematical logic, a term denotes a mathematical object while a formula denotes a mathematical fact.
+In mathematical logic, a term is an arrangement of dependent/bound symbols that denotes a mathematical object within an expression/formula.
 In particular, terms appear as components of a formula.
 This is analogous to natural language, where a noun phrase refers to an object and a whole sentence refers to a fact.

-A first-order term is recursively constructed from constant symbols, variables and function symbols.
+A first-order term is recursively constructed from constant symbols, variable symbols, and function symbols.

 An expression formed by applying a predicate symbol to an appropriate number of terms is called an atomic formula, which evaluates to true or false in bivalent logics, given an interpretation.

 For example, $(x+1)*(x+1)$ is a term built from the constant 1, the variable x, and the binary function symbols $+$ and $*$; it is part of the atomic formula $(x+1)*(x+1) \ge 0$ which evaluates to true for each real-numbered value of x.

 Besides in logic, terms play important roles in universal algebra, and rewriting systems.

-Formal definition
+Definition

 Given a set V of variable symbols, a set C of constant symbols and sets Fn of n-ary function symbols, also called operator symbols, for each natural number n ≥ 1, the set of (unsorted first-order) terms T is recursively defined to be the smallest set with the following properties: